What is an indigenous missionary?

 - Be extravagantly generous in your donations.
 The opportunities we have to reach people for Christ far outpace the funds that we currently have.
 If you are led, any generous gifts would be incredibly helpful.
 Click here to support an Indigenous Missionary.
 (Remember that 100% of funds sent for Indigenous Missionaries go to that missionary).

-- Become a Worldlink advocate If you agree with what you've read in the past five emails, pass them along.
+- Become a Worldlink advocate If you agree with what you've read about Worldlink, pass it along.
 Tell others of the amazing things God is doing and the amazing ways they can join you and make an immediate and eternal difference in the lives of people in some of the world's hardest places.